karanjude/DeepRL/p3_colloborate_compete/Report.md

 ### Project
-This project uses DDPG, to learn an agent in continuous space.
-Infact, during the project realized it better to train N agents parallely as they converge faster and the overall agent performance also improves.
+This project uses multi DDPG agent, to learn an agent in continuous space.
+I train N (2) agents parallely as they converge faster and the overall agent performance also improves.
+Here a global actor and critic is trained on data received from all the agents.

+Note: this is not the same as a multi agent training where critic within an agent is trained on global data and actor wihtin an agent is trained on agent specific local data.
+For this project, one actor/critic trained on global data from all N agent seem to work.
+This might not be true for more complex environments.

 ### Model